SIBO Test UK – Small Intestine Bacteria Overgrowth

 Adults: suitable for all ages.

-Children: the child needs to be competent in blowing into a balloon and we need to know the weight of your child.
+Children: Children need to be competent in blowing into a balloon, and we need to know the weight of your child so that we can advise about the correct amount of the solution to drink.
 Please speak to us and consult your medical professional to discuss a suitable dosage of the solution prior to completing this test.

 Samples need to arrive back at the lab within 7 days of completing the samples.